 We connected one universal EYE Sensor to the RUTX10 router and two such sensors to the RUTX12 router.
 Thus, we simulated a scenario when one universal sensor controls a warehouse-type room and communicates with the monitoring and automation platform through the RUTX10 router.
 According to the legend, two more universal sensors are installed in a cargo truck’s compartments and transmit values using a RUTX12 router that uses LTE.

-Since the Teltonika line of routers mentioned above has the functionality of publishing telemetry to any MQTT broker, the task of integrating them with our monitoring and automation platform is feasible.
+Since the Teltonika IoT routers mentioned above have the functionality of publishing telemetry to any MQTT broker, the task of integrating them with our monitoring and automation platform is feasible.

 To take on this challenge, our team deployed a cloud instance of the open-source platform 2Smart Standalone.
 To do this, we rented a virtual server, deployed a platform, assigned a domain name to the web application, and connected an SSL certificate using the Certbot addon built into the platform.